ansible/awx/docs/inventory_refresh.md

 * `Inventory` has a new field named `host_filter` to empty and can only be set to a valid _SmartFilter_ string.
-* `Inventory` with a `host_filter` set and a `kind` of `smart` will have a `hosts` list reflecting the results of searching `/hosts` with the same smart search that is set in the `host_filter`.
+* `Inventory` with a `host_filter` set and a `kind` of `smart` will have a `hosts` list reflecting the results of searching `/api/v2/hosts` with the same search that is set in the `host_filter`.

 ### API Concerns
 There are no breaking or backwards incompatible changes for this feature.